chakra-core/ChakraCore/README.md

 * The most basic is to test the engine is running correctly with the application *ch.exe* (ch on linux or macOS).
 This app is a lightweight host of ChakraCore that you can use to run small applications.
 After building, you can find this binary in:
   * Windows: `Build\VcBuild\bin\${platform}_${configuration}` (e.g. `Build\VcBuild\bin\x64_debug`)
-  * Mac/Linux: `buildFolder/config/ch` (e.g. `out/Release/ch`)
+  * macOS/Linux: `buildFolder/config/ch` (e.g. `out/Release/ch`)
 * You can [embed ChakraCore](https://github.com/chakra-core/ChakraCore/wiki/Embedding-ChakraCore) in your applications - see [documentation](https://github.com/chakra-core/ChakraCore/wiki/Embedding-ChakraCore) and [samples](https://aka.ms/chakracoresamples).

-_A note about using ChakraCore_: ChakraCore is a JavaScript engine, it does not include the external APIs that are provided by a Web Browser or nodejs.
+_A note about using ChakraCore_: ChakraCore is a JavaScript engine, it does not include the external APIs that are provided by a Web Browser or Node.js.
 For example, DOM APIs like ```document.write()``` are additional APIs that are not provided by ChakraCore, when embedding ChakraCore in an application you will need to implement your own input and output APIs.
 For debugging, in `ch` you can use ```print()``` to put text to the terminal.

 Alternatively, if you are using the [vcpkg](https://github.com/Microsoft/vcpkg/) dependency manager you can download and install ChakraCore with CMake integration in a single command:
 * vcpkg install chakracore